raspberrypilearning/deck-of-cards/en/step_3.md

 ## Create a class

-You can follow the video for this step or use the written instructions.
+You can choose whether to watch the video for each step of this resource, or use the written instructions.

 <video width="560" height="315" controls>
 <source src="resources/clip1.mp4" type="video/mp4">